petercoles/Themes/readme.md

 ### ... one more thing

-There's also a helper to points to the themes folder and, like other path helpers in Laravel will prepend any path name received as a string parameter with the path to the themes (and including) the themes folder.
+There's also a helper, ```themes_path()``` to points to the themes folder and, like other path helpers in Laravel will prepend any path name received as a string parameter with the path to the themes (and including) the themes folder.

 ## Matches